unfoldingWord/oce-editor-tools/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Here is an example of how you may set up your project locally.

 To get a local copy up and running follow these simple example steps.